-We are thrilled to announce that we have been awarded the Green Coast Award by Keep Wales Tidy.
+We are thrilled to announce that we received a Green Coast Award by Keep Wales Tidy.

 The Green Coast Award recognises the beautiful, untouched and rugged beaches for their excellent water quality and unspoiled environment.
 Unlike the beaches that have received a Blue Flag Award, a Green Coast Award beach doesn’t have the infrastructure and intensive management generally associated with the more traditional seaside resort.

 In order to receive the Green Coast Award the beach must comply with the following criteria:

 - Encourage dog and horse owners to clean up after their animals by providing suitable facilities and literature

 - Provide information on locally organised environmental activities

 - Public access to the beach must be safe and well maintained